- Download our Doha Schools Guide

 In the heart of the Middle East, Doha has transformed its transport landscape in preparation for the world's most prestigious football event, the 2022 FIFA World Cup.
 This global sporting occasion not only spotlighted Doha on the international stage but also accelerated the evolution of its public transport system.

-Despite the expanded array of transport options, from modern metros to traditional buses, many residents, both expatriates and Qataris, continue to favor driving as their primary means of navigating the city's vibrant streets.
+Despite the expanded array of transport options, from modern metros to traditional buses, many residents, both expatriates and Qataris, continue to favour driving as their primary means of navigating the city's vibrant streets.
 This preference underscores a complex interplay between tradition and modernisation in the rapidly evolving urban fabric of Doha.

 Public transport in Doha